MeiqiSun333/thesis_EGT/README.md

 # thesis_EGT

+This repository contains the full code for my thesis on evolutionary games played on adaptive networks.
+The core model is built with Mesa and NetworkX, agents update strategies via logit-QRE and interact on graphs that can rewire over time.
+The codebase includes: (i) simulation modules (Game.py, GameAgent.py, GamesModel.py, and Simulate.py), (ii) utilities and default configurations (utils.py and config.py), (iii) local and HPC workflows for GSA and Pareto-front exploration (GSA folder and pareto folder), and (iv) analysis notebooks for the Experiments Section.
+All outputs are written as CSVs for reproducible plotting and statistical analysis.

 ## Game.py
 This module defines a Game class for a 2×2 game used in the thesis.
 Payoffs are parameterized by a pair (U, V) and can be optionally normalized relative to the grand mean.
 Important funcitons: